N.B. these keyboard shortcuts are currently being reviewed, input is welcome.

 |Command||Mac OS X||Linux|

 Scripts which have been saved run in their directory, unsaved scripts run in the workspace root directory.
+Selecting a single line will only run that one line.

 If you get issues about loading node-pty, you might have a problem with your python install.